-- 2. To encourage and promote excellence in all subjects. - 3.
+- 1. To uphold Māori traditions and customs. - 2.
+To encourage and promote excellence in all subjects. - 3.
 To ensure students acquire the necessary qualifications for further education and employer. - 4.
 To foster student's natural ability and potential. - 5.
 To strengthen the student self-esteem and mana.